Television in the United Kingdom: Regional television

 Advertising on ITV1/STV and Channel 4 is regional.
 Linear Channel 4 is split into 6 advertising regions, but has no regional programming.

 Country-specific channels

 BBC Scotland and the Gaelic-language channel BBC Alba target Scotland, and the Welsh-language channel S4C targets Wales.
 In Northern Ireland, channels originating in the Republic of Ireland are available, including RTÉ One, RTÉ2 and the Irish-language TG4.

 Programming

-British television differs from other countries, such as the United States, in as much that programmes produced in the United Kingdom do not generally have a long season run of around 20 weeks.
-Instead, they are produced in a series, a set of episodes varying in length, usually aired over a period of a few months.
-See List of British television series.
+British programming has varied styles, such as a soap opera.
+This a continuous epic which comes out over select days of a week; a traditional weekly compilation called an omnibus are also produced.
+In some cases, episodes in a run are grouped into chaptered closed narratives called serials.

+Programmes can also have runs produced for broadcast once or twice in a year.
+Runs of this type, weeklies, play out over the span of a month or two, having a bookended narrative.
+A run is informally known as a series to British audiences.

 100 Greatest British Television Programmes

 100 Greatest British Television Programmes was a list compiled in 2000 by the British Film Institute (BFI), chosen by a poll of industry professionals, to determine what were the greatest British television programmes of any genre ever to have been screened.
 Although not including any programmes made in 2000 or later, the list is useful as an indication of what were generally regarded as the most successful British programmes of the 20th century.
 The top 10 programmes are: